erichuang1425/flashcard/README.md

 The compiled app will be placed in the `dist/` directory.

 ### Firebase Functions
 Functions source code lives under `functions/`.
+A legacy copy exists in `functions1425/` but is not required.
 Use the Firebase CLI to emulate or deploy cloud functions:
 ```
 cd functions
 npm run build